As an Amazon Associate I earn from qualifying purchases. Click for details.

 Black salt can be one of two kinds of salt.
 One is edible and the other isn’t.

 The other kind of black salt is made by mixing table salt with something to turn it black, like ash or powdered charcoal, cast iron scrapings, or really black pepper.
-If you buy it ready-made, usually at a shop related to witchcraft or a botanica.
+People buy it ready-made, usually at a shop related to witchcraft or a botanica.

 In Voodoo and related traditions, black salt may lift curses and repel evil and malicious spirits.

-I used to routinely carry Holy Water with me and — at the main article related to this — you can learn to make Holy Water at home, or even on-the-spot at a clients’ home.
-(The actual Holy Water you’ll decant at almost any Catholic church is a little different, and more powerful.)
+I used to routinely carry Holy Water with me.
+Also, at some websites, you can learn to make Holy Water at home, or even on-the-spot at a clients’ home.
+(The Holy Water you’ll decant at almost any mainstream, Christian church is a little different, and — in my opinion — more powerful.)

 It’s possible that the object symbolizes a religion that the ghost believed in, or still believes in.